-Students who are eligible for Major Honors use their Major Honors in place of their Senior Project.
+Students who are eligible for Major Honors use their Major Honors in place of their Senior Capstone Project.
 Student must complete the requirements for the project as well as additional honor requirements.

 Eligibility and Requirements